sanazv/CarND-Advanced-Lane-Lines/writeup.md

 ## Video Processing
 And finally the entire pipeline is applied to all frames of the video provided and the results can be found in *finding_advanced_lanes.mp4* file.

+### Future work
+In the next stages, I would like to experiment with the convolution methos rather than sliding windows.
+Also applying the same pipeline to the more challenging videos.